linkerd/website/linkerd.io/content/2-edge/features/multicluster.md

 the federated service across clusters.
 Federated services use the *flat networking* model and do not use a gateway intermediary.

-These modes can be combined, with each specific services by using the mode that is most appropriate.
-See the
-[pod-to-pod multicluster communication](../../tasks/pod-to-pod-multicluster/)
-guide, the [federated services](../../tasks/federated-services/) guide, and the [multi-cluster reference](../../reference/multicluster/) for more.
+These modes can be combined, with each specific service selecting the mode that is most appropriate for that service.
+See the [pod-to-pod multicluster communication](../../tasks/pod-to-pod-multicluster/) guide, the [federated services](../../tasks/federated-services/) guide, and the [multi-cluster reference](../../reference/multicluster/) for more.